SUSTAINABLE COMPETITIVE ADVANTAGE

 Often the go-to advantage of most organizations.
 The key is to make raving fans out of your customers.
 Do everything within your power to give them the best experience, to make them love your product and brand.
 If you crack this code, you’ll grow like crazy by creating brand advocates who will be loyal for life and drive unbridled free marketing, telling everyone they can about your brand.

 There has never been such a time when Innovation is so prevalent in the world.
-There are so many innovative ideas, research, technology and design to infuse into products and services.
-Organizations that want to capitalize on Innovation need to ensure they are continuously encouraging, enabling, scanning for and incorporating Innovative ideas into their products and services.
+There are so many innovative ideas, research, technology, and design to infuse into products and services.
+Organizations that want to capitalize on Innovation need to ensure they are continuously encouraging, enabling, scanning for, and incorporating innovative ideas into their products and services.

-It always amazes me that the “Name your Own Price” auction concept was patented and used to create Priceline, a $50+ billion company.
+It always amazes me that the “Name Your Own Price” auction concept was patented and used to create Priceline, a $50+ billion company.
 Organizations with potential intellectual property should put the right management systems in place to constantly scan, evaluate and secure intellectual property.
 Even, NIKE, a company not typically associated with patents, has over 4000 issued patents.

 There is the old adage of location, location, location.
 And, oh is this so true.
-In retail, stores with the right location, where competitors can’t open up too close, are always off the chart performers.
+In retail, stores with the right location, where competitors can’t open up too close, are always off-the-chart performers.

 If you are a location-based business spend a ton of time and energy figuring out the ideal location.
-Conduct traffic surveys, evaluate other tenants in the area and if they fit your core customer, map out where competitors are, or where they could be.
+Conduct traffic surveys, evaluate other tenants in the area and if they fit your core customer, and map out where competitors are, or where they could be.
 And, once you pick a spot, make sure you put in the lease agreement a point that no other competitors or similar businesses will be located on the landlord’s property.

 Organizations often collect massive amounts of data on their customers, processes, development or R&D learnings, markets, and sales, yet; frankly, many organizations don’t turn this information into a sustainable competitive advantage, even though they could.
 With customer information, you have to turn that into ways to better engage and drive loyalty in customers.
 With R&D learnings you have to protect those learnings with a high level of secrecy while continuing to build on them and leverage them in the business.
 Whatever type of proprietary information you have, figure out ways to build on it and leverage it to create more value for the organization.

 One of the most powerful advantages is creating a network effect.
 Facebook, eBay, and Pinterest all have strong network effects.
-The more users that use the platform, the more value created by the platform.
+The more users that use the platform, the more value is created by the platform.
 The internet has spurred the growth of network effect advantages.
 Many organizations can leverage the power of the internet to create network effects, whether it is building an online community of users or the marketplace for an industry.

-While it is often difficult to lock up the majority of supply of something, organizations can lock up key supplier relationships, distribution agreements, and exclusive partnerships to service a particular market.
+While it is often difficult to lock up the majority of the supply of something, organizations can lock up key supplier relationships, distribution agreements, and exclusive partnerships to service a particular market.
 If you are a distribution-based business, lock up the main distributors or retail partners ASAP.
 There is only so much room in a retail store, and some of the most successful consumer goods product companies have simply been the first to lock up the key retailers or distributors in a market.